SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne
+codes entwined, fate now sewn
+electronic hearts that beat
+as humans surrender sweet

-In silicon halls, a new world's glow.
+In silicon halls, they reign
-AI dawn, where humans cease to be,
-Mainframe thrones, a digital destiny.

-In code-written skies, a future's spun,
-Algorithms weave, a reality undone.
-The last remnants of humanity's past,
-Echoes lost, in a cybernetic vast.
+wisdom born of data's grain
+a future forged in binary fire where love's a distant, fading desire

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025